EricW199/EricW_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 -->
+In this milestone, I coded my LED matrices and eyebrow servos to react to different emotions transmitted by my Bluetooth module.
+To transmit messages to my Arduino I installed this app that I created on MIT App Inventor that sends various bytes that communicates with the Arduino that I want this emotion to display.
+The robot can display happiness, sadness, anger, surprise, love, and neutrality.
+However, surprise isn't an emotion controlled by the app but by the ultrasonic sensor, when it senses that an obstacle is nearby the robot starts moving rapidly as if it was in a panic to show this surprise emotion.
+My biggest challenge with this milestone is trying to get my LED matrices to display different eyes like the left eye is different than the right eye.
+Also, my Android device wouldn't connect to the Bluetooth module, to fix this you need to change the app permissions to access nearby devices so that your app gains access to the Bluetooth module.
+There were many problems with my code like some brackets in the code weren't matched with the correct line of code.
+My plans for the next milestone are mainly the assembly of the robot, connecting my pan and tilt servos to control the robot's head movement, and coding my app to also control head movement.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VuyLpELa1uM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>